Auxiliary Academic Resources

 College Hall Room 220

-iTech will facilitate the strategic use of technology to empower students, faculty and staff to achieve their goals as scholars, educators and employees.
-Information Technology will strive to provide state of the art technology resources in a secure, efficient environment.
+Information Technology Services (ITS) will facilitate the strategic use of technology to empower students, faculty and staff to achieve their goals as scholars, educators and employees.
+ITS will strive to provide state of the art technology resources in a secure, efficient environment.

 JNET Login Webpage